Normanhurst Boys High School: Co-curricular activities

 The school participates in the Duke of Edinburgh's Award Scheme, as well as running its own secondary school army cadet unit, 226 Army Cadet Unit.
 In conjunction with Hornsby Girls High School, a (supposedly annual) musical production is put on, for which boys can audition and participate in.
 An annual art exhibition is also run by the school.

 Normanhurst runs school camps for grades 7–11, notably a camp for Year 7 students to Jenolan Caves and the Central West of New South Wales.
 The week-long excursion has been running in various forms since 1959.
 On the camp, boys are accompanied by mentors from senior years.
 The school also offers overseas cultural trips to London, Paris, Rome and New York.

-Normanhurst is also home to a FIRST Robotics Competition team, Team 4739: Ctrl F5, formerly Thunderbolts Robotics, founded in 2010 with their rookie year in 2013, they gained many years experience and was part of the initial 5 Australian teams founded by Team 3132: Thunder Down Under, and the oldest public school team still competing.
-They have also entered in the FIRST Tech Challenge, gaining first and also won the Duel Down Under in 2019, run by Team 3132.
+Normanhurst is also home to a FIRST Robotics Competition team, Team 4739: Normanhurst Nitro, formerly CTRL F5, founded in 2012 with their rookie year in 2013, competing every year since and being part of the initial 5 Australian teams founded by Team 3132: Thunder Down Under, and the oldest public school team still competing.
+They have also entered in the FIRST Tech Challenge, placing first and have also won the Duel Down Under in 2019, run by Team 3132.